mabbts/CV_aircraft_classifier_capstone_project/README.md

 # Multi-class Fine-Grained Visual Classifier for Aircraft using Pytorch

 This project is a comprehensive system for retrieving, processing, analyzing, and predicting aircraft PIL images from the "FGVCAircraft" dataset.
-It consists of three main components:
+It consists of four main components:

-1. **Data Pipeline (``)**: A robust pipeline for retrieving and processing aircraft images data
+1. **Data Pipeline (`src`)**: A robust pipeline for retrieving and processing aircraft images data
-2. **Model Tuning (``)**: Applying multiple customized and pretrained models with hyper-parameter searching for the best model
+2. **Model Tuning (`hyperopt_optuna`)**: Applying multiple customized and pretrained models with hyper-parameter searching for the best model
-3. **Aircraft Classification ()**: Using the best model and parameters with deep learning techniques to apply classifying aircraft model variants
+3. **Aircraft Classification (`Base`)**: Using the best model and parameters with deep learning techniques to apply classifying aircraft model variants
+4. **Aircraft Classification (`Dashboard`)**: A prototype of beta production dashboard fed with existing dataset and model training and loading capability

 ## Table of Contents
 - [Project Overview](#project-overview)